Graham Yallop: Australian Captain: "A lamb to the slaughter"

 At the beginning of the 1978–79 season, the Australian Cricket Board (ACB) decided that Bob Simpson should not continue as captain and Yallop was installed as his replacement ahead of the first Test of the Ashes series against England.
-The Australian side was inexperienced at an international level.
+The Australian team was inexperienced at an international level.
 According to Christian Ryan, "Most observers suspected John Inverarity, wily and versatile, would have been a more astute choice" than Yallop; the Australian selectors, however, did not have faith in Inverarity's ability at Test level.

 Yallop made what he later described as a "flippant" prediction that his team would win the Ashes 6–0 and was "bewildered" when his "flippant" prediction was reported straight-faced by the media and taken seriously by the English players.
 Despite a century in Australia's second innings of the first Test, the team was beaten by seven wickets in the series opener.
 A further loss in the second Test was followed by what was to be Yallop's only victory as a Test captain in the third match at the MCG.

 Two more losses followed, and Australia played the final Test of the summer with the Ashes already lost.
 At the SCG Australia were dismissed for 198, of which Yallop scored 121; the next highest score was 16 and Yallop later said this was his greatest Test match innings.
 England made 308 for their first innings; Australia collapsed for 141 and with England needing only 34 runs for victory, Yallop elected to open the bowling in England's second innings with the old ball, to the consternation of England's captain Mike Brearley.
 Yallop won the man of the match award but Australia had lost the series 5–1.
 In his account of the series, The Ashes Retained, Brearley wrote that the English players nicknamed Yallop "Banzai" because of his tendency to adopt suicidally attacking fields at all times, when on occasion a more defensive approach may have prevented the England team's free scoring.

 Despite the series loss to England, Yallop led Australia against Pakistan in March 1978, again losing the first Test of the two-match series.
 He injured his calf in a club match, leading Richmond to victory in a district semi final, which forced him to miss the second Test match.
-Australia finally reversed their losing streak, with Kim Hughes captaining the side, prompting the selectors to drop Yallop as captain in favour of Hughes.
+Australia finally reversed their losing streak, with Kim Hughes captaining the team, prompting the selectors to drop Yallop as captain in favour of Hughes.